 These perfectly golden, flaky biscuits taste just like as rich and buttery as the traditional recipes, though this one from Minimalist Baker is dairy-free so it'll satisfy your vegan guests too.
 Just make sure there are enough to go around, as everyone will want a second helping.

 This chicken breast recipe from Playful Cooking will blow you away, and not just because it's simple enough to make even if you only have one hour to work with.
 Dunked in a caramelized onion wine sauce, it's packed with flavor punctuated with beautiful colors to keep your plates looking vibrant and wholesome.

 Taking one bite out of these simple baked Italian oregano meatballs brought to us by Half Baked Harvest will prove that your hard work in the kitchen paid off.
 Cheesy, satisfying, and full of spices, this dish only takes one hour total with only 10 minutes of prep.
 Add some spaghetti, or serve them on their own.

 Rich flaky crust dusted with cinnamon and doused with sweet icing, these caramel apple hand pies are about as good as it gets when it comes to desserts.
 And this recipe from Chelsea's Messy Apron makes it easier to present beautifully since you won't have to worry about messy slices.

 If you want to make a homemade dessert but don't have the time to bake an extravagant pie or cake, opt for this simple but delicious citrus loaf cake from Mitzy at Home.
 Give it a boost with fresh berries or a make-your-own-sundae station.

-On the other hand, if you do want to go all out and show off your baking skills, read up on the best holiday pie recipes of all time.
+On the other hand, if you do want to go all out and show off your baking skills, read up on the best pecan piet and other holiday dessert recipes of all time.